-Indicators Results Chain Indicators Baseline Target Aly known and in 3 and of Titles allocated and measures for enhancing inclusive governance of tenure 8 y the end of enure ion ations for Regions) development in their application and infor Assumptions/ Risks a manual supporting implementation Land information systems fragmented overlapping legislation and poorly coordinated institutions leading to problems and conflicts in application mid-2019 and measures initiated 2019-21 VGGT principles widely known across key institutions and in 3 targeted Regions by end of project, Gaps identified and measures to enhance governance of tenure are identified by mid-2018 Manual developed by the end of 2019 for enhancing tenure security (e.g. application procedures and regulations for national level and in Regions) cadastre and land registers,Titles allocated and measures for enhancing inclusive Main A ctivities and Results 1 1 1 1.2.1 ÷ reness of VGGT, capacity development stry and Guyana's Low Carbon and Gree - 1.2.2 GLSC business plan, including fin vis à vis other land agencies. nancial sustainability strategy and ro admap, developed with short, medium and long-term objectives and performance indicators and clearly positioning GLSC 1.2.3 - contracts, leases, licences, claims, disc and enhancing tenure security and pro 1.2.4 Existing and potential barriers t concerned stakeholders identifie vernance and access to inform ation on land administration, secure te nure, access to land resour ces and land rights by al

-1.2.5 Guidance/mechanisms/procedures developed for improved governance and decision making for SDLM at all levels, in accordance with VGGT principles on securing land tenure and access/user rights, with particular attention to local actors, women, youth and Amerindian Peoples
+Indica itors 21 Assumptions/ Results Chain Indicators Baseline 22 Target MOV-Means of Verification Risks a manual supporting implementation Land information systems fragmented overlapping legislation and poorly coordinated institutions leading to problems and conflicts in application mid-2019 and measures initiated 2019-21 VGGT principles widely known across key institutions and in 3 targeted Regions by end of project, Gaps identified and measures to enhance governance of tenure are identified by mid-2018 Manual developed by the end of 2019 for enhancing tenure security (e.g. application procedures and regulations for national level and in Regions) Accurate, updated cadastre and land registers, Titles allocated and measures for enhancing inclusive governance of tenure Main A ctivities and Results 1 I 1.2.1 • • 0 eness of VGGT, capacity development i try and Guyana's Low Carbon and Gree • 1.2.2 GLSC business plan, including fir vis à vis other land agencies. nancial sustainability strategy a nd roadmap, developed with short, medium and long-term objectives and p erformance indicators and o learly positioning GLSC 1.2.3 ••• contracts, leases, licences, claims, discl and enhancing tenure security and pror 1.2.4 Existing and potential barriers t concerned stakeholders identifie • nd governance and access to information ation on land administration, secure ter nure, access to land resourc es and land rights by all 1.2.5 • governance and decision making for nen, youth and Amerindian Peoples or SLDM at all levels, in accordance w vith VGGT principles on see curing land tenure and

-Accumptions Results Chain Indicators Baseline Target MOV-Means of Verification Assumptions/ Risks OUTCOME 2: STRENGTHENED INSTITUTIONAL AND HUMAN CAPACITY FOR PARTICIPATORY AND INTEGRATED SUSTAINABLE LAND DEVELOPMENT AND MANAGEMENT # of information systems and knowledge products developed for SLDM at the regional and national level # of GLSC staff and stakeholders at the national and regional level trained and otherwise capacitated for SLDM A set of revised procedures for land administration, land use planning and governance of tenure, etc. in place, as a result of aligned and coordinated processes and infrastructure development # of meetings and level of participation in established public and participatory platforms Weak capacities and limited data for supporting improved land tenure and sustainable management and compromising capacity to cope land pressures and climate change Lack of M&E tools for SLDM Open-data, national integrated land information system including i) a spatial administration model ii) and updated cadastre (NDSI) in place by 2020 Capacity built in GLSC and 10 partner institutions in the development and use of integrated information systems, methods and indicators for improved land administration, governance of tenure, land planning, assessment and monitoring with stakeholders by 2021.
+Indica tors 21 Assumptions/ Results Chain Indicators Baseline 22 Target MOV-Means of Verification Risks OUTCOME 2: STRENGTHENED INSTITUTIONAL AND HUMAN CAPACITY FOR PARTICIPATORY AND INTEGRATED SUSTAINABLE LAND DEVELOPMENT AND MANAGEMENT # of information systems and knowledge products developed for SLDM at the regional and national level # of GLSC staff and stakeholders at the national and regional level trained and otherwise capacitated for SLDM A set of revised procedures for land administration, land use planning and governance of tenure, etc. in place, as a result of aligned and coordinated processes and infrastructure development # of meetings and level of participation in established public and participatory platforms Weak capacities and limited data for supporting improved land tenure and sustainable management and compromising capacity to cope land pressures and climate change Lack of M&E tools for SLDM Open-data, national integrated land information system including i) a spatial administration model ii) nd updated cadastre (NDSI) in place by 2020 Capacity built in GLSC and 10 partner institutions in the development and use of integrated information systems, methods and indicators for improved land administration, governance of tenure, land planning, assessment and monitoring with stakeholders by 2021.
 SLDM being promoted and scaled up through the following by 2020: guidelines (e.g. on participatory processes for land planning, assessment, monitoring, knowledge management, governance of tenure incentives, etc.), and Guyana practitioners /experts sharing climate resilient SLM practices and results through global WOCAT-UNCCD database and at least 8 national events.
-Approved reports confirming support from GLSC and partners (for land administration and climate resilient land management) Reports of on-the-job training (field based and formal) Case studies documenting productivity , climate adaptation and mitigation Guidelines on participatory processes
+Approved reports confirming support from GLSC and partners (for land administration and climate resilient land management) Reports of on-the-job training (field based and formal) Case studies documenting productivity, climate adaptation and mitigation Guidelines on participatory processes